-This Plan sets out a mix of quantitative and qualitative measures, objectives and tasks that West Midlands Police, working with the Commissioner, will work to achieve between now and the Police and Crime Commissioner elections in 2016.
+This Plan sets out a mix of quantitative and qualitative measures, objectives and tasks that West Midlands Police and the Commissioner will work to achieve between now and the Police and Crime Commissioner elections in 2016.
 These are grouped into six themes:

-- Pride in our police this theme is primarily concerned with increasing public confidence in West Midlands Police, both generally and in relation to specific issues of concern - Stronger, safer, more prosperous communities this theme sets out the part West Midlands Police plays in the wider economy, community and network of partnerships - Protecting people from harm which covers how West Midlands Police will reduce the threat, risk and harm caused by criminality - Making better use of our people and resources this theme is about financial planning during austerity and preparing the workforce for future challenges - Creating a new era in policing this theme is about how the existing change programme and the WMP2020 partnership with Accenture will make West Midlands Police ready for the future, equipped with new technology and using the most effective processes - Playing our part in responding to national threats this theme covers how West Midlands Police will fulfil its obligations under the national Strategic Policing Requirement
+- Pride in our police this theme is primarily concerned with increasing public confidence in West Midlands Police, both generally and in relation to specific issues of concern - Stronger, safer, more prosperous communities this theme sets out the part West Midlands Police and the Commissioner will play in the wider economy, community and network of partnerships - Protecting people from harm which covers how West Midlands Police will work with partners to reduce the threat, risk and harm caused by criminality - Making better use of our people and resources this theme is about financial planning during austerity and preparing the workforce for future challenges - Creating a new era in policing this theme is about how the existing change programme and the WMP2020 partnership with Accenture will make West Midlands Police ready for the future, equipped with new technology and using the most effective processes - Playing our part in responding to national threats this theme covers how West Midlands Police will work with partners to fulfil its obligations under the national Strategic Policing Requirement

 Overarching these themes is the Commissioner's intention to respond effectively to the financial challenge facing West Midlands Police, which will require an honest dialogue with the public.
 There is a new emphasis on the role policing can play in promoting wider economic development across the West Midlands.
-Also running through the Plan is greater focus on "hidden crimes" where victims and witnesses are unable or unwilling to come forward.
+Also running through the Plan is a greater focus on "hidden crimes" where victims and witnesses are unable or unwilling to come forward.